 Nodes are the points on a stem where the buds, leaves, and branching twigs originate.
 They are crucial spots on the plant where important healing, structural support, and biological processes take place.

-Of course in winter the leaves of many plants will lack leaves, and some nodes will never grow stems, but still, in these cases, you can usually find buds at a node on living wood.
+In winter, the leaves of many plants will lack leaves, and some nodes will never grow stems, but still, in these cases, you can usually find buds at a node on living wood.
 Sometimes, however, the buds will have died and fallen off at that node.
-Sometimes buds are there but may be minuscule and easy to miss (such as in sourwood) or buried in the wood and invisible.
+Sometimes buds are there but might be minuscule and easy to miss (such as in sourwood) or buried in the wood and invisible.

 The base of a bud, leaf, twig, or branch is always attached to a node, so this is one easy way to find them.